tenzir/tenzir/doc/vast.1.md

   *kill* *name*

-Terminates an actor.
-The argument *name* refers to an actor label.
+Terminates a component.
+The argument *name* refers to a component label.

 ### send